How to fix problems in a new build home

 Problems in a new build home

 Since 2005, on the instigation of the government, the House Builders Federation (HBF) and NHBC – the new homes warranty scheme – have commissioned an annual survey on satisfaction with new homes.
-In 2015, it was reported that 86% of buyers were satisfied overall with their new home.
-Less flattering is that 27% of buyers said their new home had more problems than they had been expecting.
-The survey also revealed that 35% said they had reported more than 10 problems to their builder and 20% said they had reported more than 16 problems in a new build home.
+In 2017/ 2018, it was reported that 86% of buyers were satisfied overall with the quality of their new home and 87% would recommend their builder.
+Less flattering is that one third (34%) of buyers said their new home had more problems than they had been expecting.
+The survey also revealed that 42% said they had reported more than 10 problems to their builder and more than a quarter (26%) said they had reported in excess of 16 problems.
+This reflects a worsening trend since 2015.

 Many buyers realise only too late that while a property is likely to be the most expensive thing they ever buy it is one of the least-protected by consumer law.
 With most goods, be it a cabbage or a toaster, you have the right to reject them and demand your money back if they fail to live up to expectations.
 Property, however, is exempt from the Sale and Supply of Goods Act, with the result homebuyers are stuck with faulty properties.